Wutze/OpenVPN-Admin/README.md

 ### Windows 10
   * https://openvpn.net/client-connect-vpn-for-windows/

+The full functionality of OpenVPN under Windows 10 can unfortunately only be achieved by running the program under admin rights.
+This applies in particular to the routing into the VPN network, which does not work without admin rights.
+Additionally, the client version 3 of OpenVPN is in my opinion not usable to its full extent.
+For this reason I recommend, especially for people who want to know what they are doing and also want to adjust the configuration, the old version 2.
+Here is the direct link. https://openvpn.net/downloads/openvpn-connect-v2-windows.msi

 ### all
   * Looks at the configuration of the VPN app.
 If necessary, adjust the address of your gateway to the VPN server.
 Most routers can handle a free Dyn-DNS, so you only have to give the name, no IP address.